luisdvalle/PayUsersApi_DemoExercise/README.md

 ```
 .NET Core 3.1 SDK (or lower if you choose to point the project to another version of .NET Core, like 2.1 for example
 ```
+optionally, the solution can be run against Microsoft Azure Storage Emulator.
+In that case plese install the resource below:
 ```
 Microsoft Azure Storage Emulator (link to install: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#get-the-storage-emulator)
 ```